-As a result of increasing cost pressures from inflation, depreciation, the impact from significant weather events, fuel increases, and water compliance, Rangitīkei District Council are looking at reducing the funding that is available for the community to apply for, including removing half of the Event Sponsorship Scheme funding, removing the Parks Upgrade partnership funding, and removing the funding provision from the current placemaking fund.
+As a result of increasing cost pressures from inflation, depreciation, the impact from significant weather events, salary payments to staff to align with the median of the local government sector, fuel increases, and water compliance, Rangitīkei District Council are looking at reducing the funding that is available for the community to apply for, including removing half of the Event Sponsorship Scheme funding, removing the Parks Upgrade partnership funding, and removing the funding provision from the current placemaking fund.
 Community groups and individuals are encouraged to make submissions for funding through this annual plan process and Council will consider these as part of its deliberations on all submissions.